'Baseball Code' Reveals Rules You've Suspected

 Thanks so much for being with us.

-Mr. JASON TURBOW (Author): (Unintelligible) Scott, thank you so much for having me.
+JASON TURBOW: (Unintelligible) Scott, thank you so much for having me.

 SIMON: So let's get right to it.
 When's it considered ok by the code of baseball to throw a beanball and when is it not?